-When planning your income needs you should take account of your potential life expectancy, but you also need to consider the longer-term effects of inflation.
-For example, the buying power of the pound has dropped by about one third over the last twenty years to the start of 2018.
+When planning your income needs you should take account of your potential life expectancy, but you also need to consider the effects of inflation, something that has become all too obvious since late 2021.
+The buying power of the pound has dropped by 37% since the start of 2000.